What Is Secure DNS?

 Benefits of Secure DNS

-- Encrypted DNS Queries: By using encryption protocols such as DNS over HTTPS (DoH) and DNS over TLS (DoT), Secure DNS ensures that DNS queries are encrypted, preventing interception and manipulation by third parties.
+- Encrypted DNS Queries.
+By using encryption protocols such as DNS over HTTPS and DNS over TLS, a secure DNS prevents interception and manipulation by third parties.

 →Related: How to Recognize a Phishing Email